junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "You're an angel."
 He hears himself saying, through his gaped mouth.
 His brain falls blank, knowing nothing else to do but staring at the newcomer.

 He wears a long black tunic, with a tan linen robe on the outside, much like the men in the city.
 Minus the wings, Dean wouldn't know he isn't local just from the dressing.
 But somehow, these clothes seem quite fitting on him.
-Dean finds his eyes sliding to the belt tightens on his waist, displaying a well-built figure.
+Dean finds his eyes sliding to the belt tightened on his waist, displaying a well-built figure.
 He pulls his eyes back.

 "I am Castiel, an Angel of the Lord."
 The angel announces with a low voice, looking at Dean bluntly without blinking.

 "I'm Dean, Son of John, Brother of Sam."
 Dean tells him nervously, running directly into that pair of intense eyes, feeling his skin start crawling, but he holds the gaze.

 "Are you a citizen of Sodom?"
-Castiel asks him sternly.
+Castiel asks him directly.

 "Yes, born and raised, for two decades."
 Dean nods uneasily, almost ashamed of admitting his connection to this city.
 He swallows, troubled by the querying look in the angel's eyes.
 His fingers fidget around the skirt of his own tunic, his eyes shift between Castiel's eyes, lips and the wings behind him.